Fastback

+Togg T10F is another modern 4-door fastback sedan released in 2024 by Togg.

 A fastback is an automotive styling feature, defined by the rear of the car having a single slope from the roof to the tail.

 Some models, such as the Ford Mustang, have been marketed explicitly as fastbacks, often to differentiate them from other body styles (e.g. coupé models) in the same model range.

 Definition

 A fastback is often defined as having a single slope from the roof to the rear of the vehicle.